 Krzysztof Kutt, PhD (firstname.lastname@example.org, www) is an assistant professor at the Faculty of Physics, Astronomy and Applied Computer Science, Jagiellonian University, Kraków, Poland.

+He has received his MSc degree in Computer Science from AGH UST in 2013.
+In 2018, he finished his PhD thesis in which he prepared methods and tools for collaborative knowledge engineering.
 He also received MA degree in Psychology from Jagiellonian University in 2016.
-In his master thesis he designed prefrontal EEG alpha waves neurofeedback training.
-It has been prepared to enhance the athletes' effectiveness during the competitions.
+In his master thesis he designed prefrontal EEG alpha waves neurofeedback training to enhance the athletes' effectiveness during the competitions.

 → Meet the whole team.